rchanse/whereisit/README.md

-1. Obtain the code:   git clone https://github.com/rchanse/whereis.git ( I'll assume you did this from $HOME be if you were cautious and pulled it down to another directory, please move it to  $HOME/whereis)
+1. Obtain the code:   git clone https://github.com/rchanse/whereis.git ( I'll assume you did this from $HOME be if you were cautious and pulled it down to another directory, please move it to  $HOME/whereis) Otherwise it will go to $PWD/whereis.
+(You can redirect git download 'git clone https://github.com/rchanse/whereis.git elsewhere' and have your result be in $PWD/elsewhere.)

 cd ~/whereis            (get to the build-lib dir.